fsantanna/dceu/README.md

     - An `await` primitive to suspend a task and wait for events.
     - A `broadcast` primitive to signal events and awake awaiting tasks.
 - Lexical Memory Management *(experimental)*:
-    - Even dynamic allocation is attached to lexical blocks.
+    - A lexical policy to manage dynamic allocation automatically.
-    - Strict escaping rules to preserve structure reasoning.
+    - A set of strict escaping rules to preserve structured reasoning.
-    - Garbage collection restricted to local references only.
+    - A reference-counter collector for deterministic reclamation.

 Ceu is inspired by [Esterel][4] and [Lua][5].